Toil & Trouble: A Tai & Trey Story

 “This is the ER,” I said.
 “And that’s not a rule.”

-The guy shrugged and didn’t budge, just rubbed his nose with one sausage-sized finger.
+The guy didn’t budge, just rubbed his nose with one sausage-sized finger.
 I vaguely remembered his name was Stan, and that he was a recent hire, evidence of an unfortunate new trend toward linebacker bodyguards.
-Marisa still had her contingent of elegant badasses—one less now that Trey was no longer in her employ—but she’d expanded Phoenix’s close protection offerings to include some goon muscle.
+Marisa still had her contingent of elegant badasses—one less now that Trey was no longer in her employ—but she’d expanded Phoenix’s close protection unit to include some goon muscle.

-The door to the waiting room buzzed and a trio of clowns trooped in our direction.
-One—a slender man in a striped jumpsuit—offered me a fake daisy.
-I bit my lip and shook my head.
-Don’t yell at the clown, I told myself, keep your cool with the clown.
+The door to the waiting room buzzed open, and a trio of clowns trooped into the hall.
+One of them—a slender man in a striped jumpsuit—offered me a fake daisy.
+I glared at him, hard, and shook my head.
+I was not in the mood for clown-flavored shenanigans.

-The head clown—white pancake face, red nose, rainbow wig—offered him a lollipop.
-He took it with a nod of thanks, and the clowns continued down the hallway, shoes squeaking.
+The tallest clown—white pancake face, red nose, rainbow wig—offered him a lollipop.
+He took it with a nod of thanks, and they continued down the hallway, shoes squeaking.

 I reached for the door.
 Stan stepped in my way.